mikhakuv/Schrodinger_PINN/README.md

 **[6]** *V.A.
 Medvedev, N.A.
 Kudryashov* Numerical study of soliton solutions of the cubic-quintic-septic nonlinear Schrodinger equation, Vestnik MEPhI, 2024, vol. 13, no. 2, pp. 83–96

+**[7]** *A.A.
+Bayramukov, N.A.
+Kudryashov* Numerical study of the model described by the fourth order generalized nonlinear Schrödinger equation with cubic-quintic-septic-nonic nonlinearity, Journal of Computational and Applied Mathematics, Volume 437, 2024, 115497

-**[7]** *N.A.
+**[8]** *N.A.
 Kudryashov* Method for finding highly dispersive optical solitons of nonlinear differential equations, Optik, Volume 206, 2020, 163550

-**[8]** *Junwoo Cho, Seungtae Nam, Hyunmo Yang, Seok-Bae Yun, Youngjoon Hong, Eunbyung Park* Separable Physics-Informed Neural Networks, Advances in Neural Information Processing Systems, 2023
+**[9]** *Junwoo Cho, Seungtae Nam, Hyunmo Yang, Seok-Bae Yun, Youngjoon Hong, Eunbyung Park* Separable Physics-Informed Neural Networks, Advances in Neural Information Processing Systems, 2023